gear-foundation/gear-wiki/docs/examples/staking.md

 fn get_max_reward(&self, amount: u128) -> u128
 ```

-Calculates the reward of the staker that is currently avaiable.
+Calculates the reward of the staker that is currently available.

 The return value cannot be less than zero according to the algorithm
 ```rust